 In an effort to tell stories that might not otherwise be told, Julie often finds herself behind the camera.
 She shoots, edits and produces special projects while traveling overseas.
 Her work as a Multi-Media/Video Journalist (MMJ/VJ) has taken her from Sierra Leone to India and won several awards.

-Prior to taking over the popular ConsumerWatch franchise, Julie was named Best News Anchor by the Associated Press for her role as Anchor/Host of the CBS-5 Weekend Early Edition.
-In addition to covering the day’s top stories, Julie discussed hot topics and interviewed newsmakers alongside San Francisco Chronicle Columnist Phil Matier.
+Prior to taking over the ConsumerWatch franchise, Julie was also named “Best News Anchor” by the Associated Press for her role as Anchor/Host of the CBS 5 Weekend Early Edition.
+In addition to covering the day’s top stories, Julie interviewed newsmakers alongside San Francisco Chronicle Columnist Phil Matier.

-Nationally, Julie appeared as a host on TLC’s “Designing Spaces”.
-She also covered everything from cooking segments to creepy critters while hosting the “KCRA Noon Show Live from the Arden Fair Mall”.
+Julie earned her meteorology credentials from the American Meteorological Society while working at KCRA 3 in Sacramento.
+In addition to weekend weather, she covered everything from cooking segments to creepy critters while hosting the “KCRA Noon Show Live from the Arden Fair Mall.”

 Julie earned a B.A. in Broadcast Journalism and a M.A. in Online Journalism from the University of Southern California.
-At her commencement ceremony, she was named Graduate Student of the Year.
+At her USC commencement ceremony, she was named Graduate Student of the Year.

 Julie continues to volunteer her time at her Alma Mater, Archbishop Mitty High School in San Jose, where she taught a broadcasting course for aspiring journalists and hosts a series of career symposiums each year.

-To schedule an appearance for CBS 5 on-air reporters/anchors, please contact Akilah Bolden-Monifa, Director of Communications.
+To schedule an appearance for KPIX 5 on-air reporters/anchors, please contact Akilah Bolden-Monifa, Director of Communications.
 Please provide the date, time, location of the event, number of attendees expected, and name of sponsoring organization.